mckayb/phantasy/docs/core.md

 // Box([2]);
 ```

-## reduce (aliases: foldl)
+## reduce (callable $f, $i, $x) (aliases: foldl)
 ### Usage
 ```php
 use function Phantasy\Core\reduce;
 ```
 ### Description
-A simple wrapper around the filter method.
+A simple wrapper around the reduce method.
 If the data passed in has a reduce method, it just calls that.
 Otherwise, it just iterates over the data and returns an array.
 ### Examples
 ```php
 use function Phantasy\Core\reduce;